Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 Let's start by getting a quick overview of the approach that EventBridge takes:

-• Event sources: Integrates with AWS products, external products such as MongoDB, and arbitrary external sources via the PutEvents API, Java SDK, and CLI.
+- Event sources: Integrates with AWS products, external products such as MongoDB, and other external sources with custom development via the PutEvents API, Java SDK, and CLI.

-• Processing: EventBus supports simple text transformations.
-For in-flight processing, you'll need to route events either directly into or via EventBridge Pipes.
+- Processing: EventBus supports simple text transformations.
+For anything more complex, you'll need to route events either via EventBridge Pipes or another tool.
 With Pipes, you can perform input transformations, insert Lambda functions, and other AWS product-based processing, between the source and destination.
 However, Pipes only supports a limited number of sources.
 Therefore, the event flow and routing can become complicated, with events traveling between many different AWS systems and finally into EventBus for delivery.

-• Observability: Integrates with Amazon CloudFront but doesn't offer built-in observability.
+- Observability: Integrates with Amazon CloudWatch but doesn't offer built-in observability.

-• Operational impact: Serverless, so relatively low ongoing impact, but setting up with external data sources requires custom integration while working with additional tools for processing increases operational complexity.
+- Operational impact: Serverless, so relatively low ongoing impact, but integrating with external data sources and processing tools could increase operational complexity.

 Those are the basics, but what does Amazon EventBridge do well, and where does it leave room for improvement?